-Thus, the ``template-agnostic'' ranking used in earlier searches did not optimize detection probability for real signals, and resulted in biased estimates of probability of astrophysical origin $p_\mathrm{astro}$.
-(An alternative approach pursued by~\cite{Andres:2021vew} for recent LVK catalogs~\cite{LIGOScientific:2021usb,LIGOScientific:2021djp} applied a broad population model to the estimate of $p_\mathrm{astro}$, but without using the model in the search ranking.)
-In recent catalogs, such bias was partly addressed within the PyCBC search~\cite{usman2016pycbc} by estimating signal and noise event densities within separate template bins~\cite{LIGOScientific:2021usb, LIGOScientific:2021djp}.
-However, this binning approach implies piecewise-constant estimated densities, which we do not expect to be a good fit to the actual distributions; in addition, a binned estimate of the signal distribution over more than one dimension is likely to be dominated by counting uncertainties, given the relatively small number of events.
+Searches using ``template-agnostic'' rankings also generally result in biased estimates of probability of astrophysical origin $p_\mathrm{astro}$.
+An alternative approach pursued by~\cite{Andres:2021vew} for O3 catalogs~\cite{LIGOScientific:2021usb,LIGOScientific:2021djp} applied a broad population model to the estimate of $p_\mathrm{astro}$, but without using this model in the search ranking.
+For the PyCBC search, such bias was partly addressed by estimating signal and noise event densities within separate template bins~\cite{LIGOScientific:2021usb, LIGOScientific:2021djp}.
+This binning approach, though, implies piecewise-constant estimates of signal density, which we do not expect to be a good fit to the actual distribution; moreover a binned estimate over more than one dimension is likely to be dominated by counting uncertainties, given the relatively small number of confidently detected events.

-To produce event catalogues from O3, both a ``template-agnostic'' PyCBC search over a broad parameter space, and a separate ``BBH'' search over a restricted range of template component masses ($m > 5\,\msun$) and mass ratios ($q \equiv m_2/m_1 > 1/3$), with a ranking that approximated the relative densities of signals and templates as a power of \mchirp~\cite{LIGOScientific:2020ibl,LIGOScientific:2021djp}.
-While this hybrid search strategy (as well a similar approach used for an independent search of open data~\cite{Nitz:2021uxj,Nitz:2021zwj}) yields generally high sensitivity, it is unduly complicated: the setup implies abrupt (step-function) changes of the signal and template densities over binary mass parameters, and does not readily allow for more realistic modelling of the signal distribution.

-Here, we pursue more sophisticated methods which will ultimately allow a unified approach to candidate ranking within a single search.
-We note that a ranking incorporating a prior signal distribution uniform over $\log m_1$, $\log m_2$ has been employed in recent GstLAL-based searches~\cite{Fong:2018elx,LIGOScientific:2020ibl,LIGOScientific:2021djp,Phukon:2021cus} to account for template density effects, thus maintaining broad search sensitivity although not intended as a realistic estimate of the astrophysical population.
+Here, we pursue more sophisticated methods, which will ultimately allow a unified approach to candidate ranking within a single search.
+We aim to retain the advantages in sensitivity and accuracy of $p_\mathrm{astro}$ estimation of a statistic that incorporates a realistic population prior over stellar-mass merging binaries, without imposing arbitrary or hard boundaries within a broad search space.
+Ranking statistics incorporating prior population models have already been applied in a range of other scientific contexts, including a focused search for \ac{BNS} coalescences~\cite{Magee:2019vmb}, search for binaries with sub-solar-mass components~\cite{phukon2021hunt}, and searching for gravitationally lensed counterpart signals of known \ac{BBH}~\cite{li2023tesla}.